NdubuakuMiracle/Exploring-Airbnb-Market-Trends/README.md

 ## Project Overview

 This project provides an analysis of the Airbnb market in New York City, one of the world's most-visited destinations.
-We will explore the data related to Airbnb listings in 2019 by integrating various data formats, including CSV, TSV, and Excel files.
+I explore the data related to Airbnb listings in 2019 by integrating various data formats, including CSV, TSV, and Excel files.

 ## Data Sources